Synthetic vs. Conventional Oil

 However, modern synthetics have improved sealing properties and run cleaner than conventional oils.
 Leaks are less likely to be a problem, and switching between the two types is usually okay.

 Making a good decision on using conventional or synthetic oil depends on many variables, and what’s right for one situation may not be right for another.
-The best way is to educate yourself on your manufacturer’s recommendations is to consult your qualified New Berlin or Hales Corners mechanic at Reis Automotive.
+The best way is to educate yourself on your manufacturer’s recommendations is to consult your qualified Greenfield or Hales Corners mechanic at Reis Automotive.